wultra/powerauth-webflow/docs/Next-Step-Server-REST-API-Reference.md

 ### Update user for an operation

-Updates user ID and organization ID for an operation.
+Updates user ID, organization ID and account status for an operation.

 <table>
     <tr>